-In this tutorial, we are going to use RapidCompact to optimize a 3D model and export it directly to the usdz format for instant display in any AR or 3D Viewer on iOS or direct usage in ARKit.
+In this tutorial, we are going to use RapidCompact to optimize a 3D model and export it directly to the USD/USDZ format for "app-less" AR display with Quicklook or import into ARKit, RealitKit or Reality Composer.
 Note that you will be able to convert any currently supported file formats to USDZ using RapidCompact.

 If you have a device with iOS 12, such as a recent iPhone or iPad, you should be able to simply view one of the following assets in AR by tapping on one of the following links (Diesel Engine from CadNav, Shoe and Tutanch models courtesy of CultLab3D; This website checks if your browser supports direct viewing with USDZ):